-Our first appointment lays the foundation for our work together.
-My fee for our first counseling session is $160.
+Your first appointment lays the foundation for our work together.
+The fee for our first counseling session is $160.
 You should plan for this initial session to be about 60 minutes.
 Typical follow-up therapy appointments are 45-and 50 minutes long at a rate of $120.
 Fees are adjusted for shorter or longer lengths and the number of people included in the session.

 I accept payment in the form of cash, check, all major debit and credit cards, HSA (Health Savings Account) cards, Flexible Spending Account (FSA) cards, and Health Reimbursement Account cards.